Automating Dotfiles Sync Across Containers

 3. Toolchain Integration & Validation

 Validate synchronized configurations against linter rules and formatter standards.
 Integrate automated checks to prevent drift between host and container environments.
-Extend this pipeline to cover code quality and hook enforcement.
+Extend this pipeline to cover Integrating ESLint & Prettier in DevContainers and enforce Pre-commit Hook Configuration for Containerized Workflows for consistent code quality.

 Implement syntax verification steps (e.g., bash -n ~/.bashrc) during initialization.
 Fail fast if critical configuration files are malformed.
 Use diff or cmp to detect unauthorized modifications before developers begin active work.